scottstts/prompt_lib/storyboard/template_animation_docs.md

 ## Animation Breakdown

-The animation for Template 18 unfolds in a clean, multi-phase sequence that directs attention from the overall structure to the detailed content.
-The motion is smooth and hierarchical, creating a professional and organized feel.
+The animation for Template 18 builds a three-card layout using a fluid and sequential process that clearly guides the viewer's eye from the overall structure to the detailed content.

-1.  **Simultaneous Container Entrance:** The animation begins with two concurrent movements.
-    *   On the left, the main title placeholder and all four pill-shaped text containers slide in together from the left edge.
-The motion is fluid and concludes with a gentle ease-out, quickly establishing the layout's primary list structure.
-    *   Simultaneously, the large, rounded rectangular container on the right slides in from the bottom of the frame, settling into place with a similar smooth ease-out curve.
-This parallel animation creates a dynamic and balanced introduction.

-2.  **Staggered Icon Reveal:** Once the containers are in their final positions, the circular icon placeholders on the left animate in.
-They appear sequentially from top to bottom with a slight delay between each one, creating a clean cascading effect.
-Each icon animates with a quick "pop" (scaling up from 0% to 100%) that includes a subtle bounce or overshoot, giving the reveal a lively feel.

-3.  **Main Icon & Text Population:** This final phase populates the containers with content.
+1.  **Card Formation:** The animation begins with the three primary card containers animating into place.
+They appear to scale up from a single point into their final size.
+This happens in a rapid, staggered cascade from left to right, giving a quick and dynamic feel to the layout's creation.
+The motion has a smooth ease-out curve.

+2.  **Content Entrance:** Once the three card containers have settled, their internal elements animate in concurrently.
-    *   The large placeholder icon within the right-side container fades in while simultaneously scaling up slightly.
-This animation is subtle and smooth.
+    *   The large icon placeholder in the upper portion of each card slides up from the bottom of its container while simultaneously fading into view.
-    *   Following the same top-to-bottom staggered sequence as the icons, the text placeholders within the pill-shaped containers on the left fade in.
-Each text element appears just after its corresponding icon has finished its animation, reinforcing the visual hierarchy and guiding the viewer's eye down the list.
+    *   The pill-shaped text container at the bottom of each card also slides up from the bottom edge of its parent card.
+    *   This entrance animation is synchronized across all three cards and uses a smooth, decisive motion.

+3.  **Text Reveal:** Following the entrance of the content containers, the placeholder text animates within each bottom pill container.
+The text appears via a quick, left-to-right typing effect, populating all three cards simultaneously.

+4.  **Interactive Focus State:** The template demonstrates a focus or hover state that cycles sequentially through the cards.
+    *   When a card is in focus, its background color transitions with a seamless cross-fade.
+    *   Simultaneously, the text container within the focused card also undergoes a subtle color change.
+    *   The focus moves smoothly from one card to the next, with the previously focused card fading back to its default state as the next one becomes active.
+This loop demonstrates the template's interactive potential.

 ---